plone/documentation/working-with-content/introduction/conceptual-overview.rst

 The diagram shows the many cables that connect individual server computers to the Internet, across fast network connections.
-Your Plone site is just software and database storage software installed on one of the individual server computers.
+Your Plone site is software and database storage software installed on one of the individual server computers.
 As you type or click on your computer, data is sent up and down the networking cables and communication channels of the Internet to interact with your Plone software